 Significant matters How the AC reviewed these matters Impairment of fixed assets and investment in subsidiaries The AC considered the approach and methodology used by management in determining the recoverable amount of fixed assets and investment in subsidiaries.
 The AC was satisfied that the approach and methodology used by management in this process was appropriate.
-Impairment of fixed assets and investment in subsidiaries were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2017.
+Impairment of fixed assets and investment in subsidiaries were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2018.
 Impairment of goodwill and intangible assets (including brands) The AC considered the approach and methodology used by management in determining the recoverable amount of goodwill and intangible assets (including brands).
 The AC was satisfied that the approach and methodology used by management in this process was appropriate.
-Impairment of goodwill and intangible assets were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2017.
-Classification of investment in Vinamilk The AC considered the assessment by management in determining when significant influence was obtained.
-The AC was satisfied that the assessment by management was reasonable.
-The classification of investment in Vinamilk was also an area of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2017.
+Impairment of goodwill and intangible assets (including brands) were also areas of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2018.
+Accounting for acquisition of investment in Vinamilk The AC considered the judgement and estimates applied by management in determining the allocation of the purchase price to the fair value of the identifiable assets acquired and liabilities assumed.
+The AC was satisfied that the judgement and estimates applied by management were reasonable.
+The accounting for acquisition of investment in Vinamilk was also an area of focus for the external auditors who have included this item as a key audit matter in their audit report for the financial year ended 30 September 2018.

 The AC also meets with internal audit and KPMG in each case, without the presence of management at least once a year to obtain feedback on the competency and adequacy of the finance function, to review the assistance given by the Company's management to internal and external auditors and to ascertain if there are any material weaknesses or control deficiencies in the Group's financial reporting and operational systems.
-In addition, updates on changes in accounting standards and treatment are prepared by KPMG and circulated to members of the AC periodically.
+In addition, updates (if any) on changes in accounting standards and treatment are prepared by KPMG and periodically circulated to members of the AC.

 The AC reviews and approves the remuneration and terms of engagement of KPMG.
-The AC also makes recommendations to the Board regarding the appointment, re-appointment and removal of the Company's independent auditor.
+The AC also makes recommendations to the Board regarding the appointment, re-appointment and removal of the Company's external auditor.
 Upon the Board's approval, the relevant recommendations are tabled for approval by shareholders.